FAQs outgoing students summer semester 21

 As long as your host university allows it, you do NOT have to take a full workload at your host university.
 You can opt for a combination of host-university-courses and WU-courses.
 If you are a student with major in International Business Administration (IBW), you will still be able to complete your studies without fulfilling the official requirements for the “International Experience” (IBW-Auslandsefahrung).
 Please see the COVID-19 regulation mentioned in this FAQ for more details.
 Also note that with the special regulation, your exchange semester will not appear on your Diploma Supplement upon graduation.

-If you only attend only courses online and do not travel to your host country physically, you can additionally reapply for a physical semester abroad at one of the upcoming application periods.
+If you only attend courses online and do not travel to your host country physically, you can additionally reapply for a physical semester abroad at one of the upcoming application periods.
 Please keep in mind the consequences associated with reapplying for an exchange semester and inform your regional coordinator if you want to pursue this option.

 I was an exchange student and have to transfer my courses.
 What is the process in the current situation?